khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         - *Tools to interact with Dataproc*: Cloud Console, Cloud SDK, Dataproc Rest APIs, multi-options of OSS (open source softwares) to code like Jupyter, Kafka, Spark, Hive, HDFS, Pig...

         - A Dataproc Cluster has "Manager nodes (1-3)", "Primary Workers", "HDFS", "Secondary Workers".
-When the NATIVE cluster is turned off, we lose everything from it, *so we should consider using DIRECTLY cluster on Cloud Storage via HDFS connector*, BigTable for NoSQL DB, BigQuery for Analytics. *Code changes very simple from "hdfs//" to "gs//"*.
+When the NATIVE cluster is turned off, we lose everything from it, *so we should consider using DIRECTLY cluster on Cloud Storage via HDFS connector*, Bigtable for NoSQL DB, BigQuery for Analytics. *Code changes very simple from "hdfs//" to "gs//"*.

         ![Dataproc-cluster-configuration]({{ 'assets/data-engineer-2/dataproc-cluster-configuration.jpg' | relative_url}}){: .toggled-image}